mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 R: Loading and formatting data

-* Grolemund and Wickham, Chapters 7, 8 and 13
+* Grolemund and Wickham, Chapters 7, 8 and 13 in book 10, 11, 16 online

 __Week 5 (4 November):__